Zheng-Bote/ESP8266-Relay/README.md

 - [x] Wep pages with Bootstrap design (CDN: Internet connect requiered)
   - [ ] local Bootstrap design
 - [x] OTA updater via Web (control via web interface or API)
-- [] Alexa Support (coming soon)
+- [ ] Alexa Support (coming soon)
-- [] Google Assistand support - maybe
+- [ ] Google Assistand support - maybe
 - [x] EasySetup: Arduino binary for download and install
-- [] Source Code: After clean up and inline documentation the source code will be provided here, too
+- [ ] Source Code: After clean up and inline documentation the source code will be provided here, too

-For details like
+See Wiki pages for details like
 - setup instructions
 - how to use
-- example project with hardware list see Wiki pages
+- example project with hardware list